 Management and Disposition

 Most foreign bodies can be successfully removed in the emergency department.
 After removal, always inspect for trauma and the presence of additional foreign bodies.
 Otolaryngology consultation or referral is warranted for poorly visualized posterior foreign bodies, chronic or impacted objects with significant inflammation, button batteries, penetrating or hooked foreign bodies, or any foreign body that cannot be removed due to poor cooperation or limited resources.
-After successful removal, patients can be safely discharged with instructions to return with any persistent, unilateral nasal discharge, ...
+After successful removal, patients can be safely discharged with instructions to return with any persistent, unilateral ...